-WGT - Phones
+WGT - Food and Drink

 Eating and Drinking are what you have to do at some point over the course of the festival, and you are in luck, Leipzig and the WGT festival have you covered, there are plenty of choices but when will you find the time is another matter.
 Food is available at most venues, beer and drink is available at all the venues.